Paul A. Pavlou

 Title: Senior Associate Dean & Milton F. Stauffer Professor

 Office: Alter Hall 334

 Research Interests: Data Analytics, Electronic Commerce, Digital Business Strategy

 Paul A. Pavlou is Senior Associate Dean responsible for Research, Doctoral Programs, and Strategic Initiatives at the Fox School of Business at Temple University.
 He is also the Milton F. Stauffer Professor of IT & Strategy.
-He also serves as the Co-Director of the university-wide Big Data Institute at Temple University.
+He also serves as the Co-Director of the university-wide Data Science Institute at Temple University.

 Paul received his Ph.D. from the University of Southern California.
 He was ranked first in the world in publications in the two top MIS journals (MISQ and ISR) for 2010-2014.
 His work has been cited over 21,000 times by Google Scholar.
 Paul was also recognized among the “World’s Most Influential Scientific Minds” by Thomson Reuters based on analysis of “Highly Cited” authors during the 2002-2012 period.